Skip To Content

 To participate in Commencement, students must be certified for graduation by their department chair and/or program director and must be registered for the courses that will satisfy degree requirements in their entirety within four months of the ceremony date.
 Such students who participate in Commencement but fail to satisfy degree requirements are not and shall not be considered to have graduated from the degree program.

-MAAT graduates are welcome to participate in the annual May commencement ceremony held on the Allentown, PA, USA campus.
+MAAT graduates are welcome to participate in the annual May commencement ceremony.
 However, students may participate in only one Commencement ceremony per academic degree.

 Maximum Period of Candidacy